-I combine my psychotherapy expertise with my bodywork experience to heal complex developmental trauma caused by neglect, and grief; negative experiences that impact the body and the mind and stand in the way of peace, joy, and bliss.
+I combine my trauma expertise with my bodywork experience to heal complex developmental trauma caused by chronic neglect and violation; negative experiences that impact the body and the mind and stand in the way of peace, joy, and bliss.

 How I work

-My practice is about client-directed trauma-focused bodywork.
-I use touch in exact ways which you request.
-The touch may be relaxing, sensual, or erotic; and it may evoke memories stored in the body.
-The touch is always one way, from me to you, and guided by you.
+My practice is client-directed and trauma-focused.
+If bodywork is clearly requested, it is introduced in the exact ways which you request.
+The touch may be felt as relaxing, sensual, or erotic; and it may evoke memories stored in the body.
+In my work with individual clients the touch is always one way, from me to you, and guided by you.
 It is safe, sane, and based on your deep and clear consent.
 I hold my work sacred and steer clear from dual and sexual relationships with my clients, current or past.